CrowdStrike/ansible_collection_falcon/README.md

 As many of you are aware, we have been using version 3 of the CrowdStrike Ansible Collection for our Falcon sensor deployments.
 While this has been effective, we believe that upgrading to version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
 By extending the power of the FalconPY SDK, version 4 will be instrumental in interacting and automating the Falcon platform.
-For more information, read our [Version 4 Highlights and Goals](docs/v4.md).

 ### How To Upgrade